 - Community and youth development

-- Curriculum development
+- Curriculum development and leadership

-- School management
+- School leadership and management

 - Working with iwi and community groups

-Further study options
+Further study options include

 Scholarships and awards